tauri-apps/tauri-docs/docs/api/config.md

         { property: "useBootstrapper", optional: true, type: "boolean", description: `Enable the <a href="#bootstrapper">boostrapper script</a>.` }]} />
       },
-      { property: "osx", optional: true, type: "object", child: <Properties anchorRoot="tauri.bundle.osx" rows={[ { property: "frameworks", optional: true, type: "string[]", description: `A list of strings indicating any MacOS X frameworks that need to be bundled with the application.
+      { property: "osx", optional: true, type: "object", child: <Properties anchorRoot="tauri.bundle.osx" rows={[ { property: "frameworks", optional: true, type: "string[]", description: `A list of strings indicating any macOS X frameworks that need to be bundled with the application.
 If a name is used, ".framework" must be omitted and it will look for standard install locations.
-You may also use a path to a specific framework.` }, { property: "minimumSystemVersion", optional: true, type: "string", description: `A version string indicating the minimum MacOS X version that the bundled application supports.` }, { property: "license", optional: true, type: "string", description: `The path to the license file to add to the DMG.` }, { property: "useBootstrapper", optional: true, type: "boolean", description: `Enable the <a href="#bootstrapper">boostrapper script</a>.` }]} /> }, { property: "exceptionDomain", optional: true, type: "string", description: `Allows your application to communicate with the outside world.
+You may also use a path to a specific framework.` }, { property: "minimumSystemVersion", optional: true, type: "string", description: `A version string indicating the minimum macOS X version that the bundled application supports.` }, { property: "license", optional: true, type: "string", description: `The path to the license file to add to the DMG.` }, { property: "useBootstrapper", optional: true, type: "boolean", description: `Enable the <a href="#bootstrapper">boostrapper script</a>.` }]} /> }, { property: "exceptionDomain", optional: true, type: "string", description: `Allows your application to communicate with the outside world.